holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 :::

 If you see this, you know your server is running and should be able to respond to requests from Holochain conductors.

+!!! info Running a production server
+At this point your bootstrap server is ready for testing, but it probably isn't ready for production use.
+Operating a secured, highly-available service is outside of the scope of this documentation.
+Here are things to know:

+* A DHT must be served by only one server, and the server's database is in-memory,<!-- TODO: check that fact --> so it can't be made high-availability via redundancy.
+* The Docker compose file above configures the server as an open relay without authentication; we plan to write instructions for configuring authentication once this feature is more fully tested.
+* You'll need to size your server instance for your expected peak level of usage --- it may be helpful to simulate this using a multi-conductor [Tryorama](/build/testing-with-tryorama/) test or real humans.
+!!!

 ## Configure your hApp to use your bootstrap server